-ENVIRONMENTAL MATTERS American has been notified of potential liability with regard to several environmental cleanup sites and certain airport locations.
+ENVIRONMENTAL MATTERS Subsidiaries of AMR have been notified of potential liability with regard to several environmental cleanup sites and certain airport locations.
 At sites where remedial litigation has commenced, potential liability is joint and several.
-American's alleged volumetric contributions at these sites are minimal.
-American does not expect these matters, individually or collectively, to have a significant impact on its results of operations, financial position or liquidity.
-Additional information is included in Note 6 to the consolidated financial statements.
+AMR's alleged volumetric contributions at these sites are minimal compared to others.
+AMR does not expect these matters, individually or collectively, to have a material impact on its results of operations, financial position or liquidity.
+Additional information is included in Note 5 to the consolidated financial statements.